SNodeC/snode.c/README.md

 # Existing Server- and Client-Classes

-Before focusing explicitly on the Server- and Client-Classes a few common aspects for both and all network/transport-laClassesyer combinations needs to be known.
+Before focusing explicitly on the Server- and Client-Classes a few common aspects for all network/transport-layer combinations needs to be known.

 ## SocketAddress